LOADING ...

 I was 18yrs old

-I went down to with a fistful
+I went down to Dublin with a

-Of and a cartload of dreams
+Of money and a cartload of

 "Take your time" said me

-Stop like hell and remember all is not what it seems to be
+rushing like hell and remember all is not what it seems to be

-When a phonecall from America
+When a phonecall America said

-the lad over'
+'Send the lad

-sure there's something you'll learn or you'll see
+maybe there's something you'll learn or you'll see

 Well me poor heart was thumpin around with

-To me Uncle's apartment on 53rd
+To me Uncle's on East 53rd

 Well to the story what I found out that day was that Benjy was shot down in an uptown foray and while I was flying my way to New York